rawerner/Hip-Publisher/README.md

 ## Feature List:

-I can enter in Songs, Writers and Publisher Info to database.
+- User can enter in Songs, Writers and Publisher Info to database.

-I can update incorrect information if stored incorrectly.
+- User can update incorrect information if stored incorrectly.

-I can remove a Song, Writer or Publisher.
+- User can remove a Song, Writer or Publisher.

-I can query various reports on Songs, Writers & Publishers.
+- User can query various reports on Songs, Writers & Publishers.

 ## Interesting Queries